jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

     (ii) P’s spouse or partner:
     (iii) any dependant of P; or
-  (b) P’s spouse or partner is entitled to receive or receives an overseas pension; or (c) any of P’s dependant or dependants is entitled to receive or receives an overseas pension.
+  (b) P’s spouse or partner is entitled to receive or receives an overseas pension; or (c) any of P’s dependants is entitled to receive or receives an overseas pension.

 ### 189 Benefit of person affected is reduced by amount of overseas pension
 (1) The rate of the benefit or benefits that would otherwise be payable under the NZ benefits legislation to a person affected by the receipt of an overseas pension must be reduced by the amount of the overseas pension as determined by MSD under regulations made under section 434.